Big ideas don’t always play by the rules, but the small print matters here.

 (a) these Competition Rules;

-(b) the provisions of the submission form that you must enclose with your entry; and
+(b) the provisions of the entry form (a copy of which is/will be available on the Site from the Competition Start Date) (the “Entry Form”) that you must enclose with your entry; and

 (together, the “Rules”).